Thailand's army moves to allay coup fears

 The Democrats have declared they would boycott the election which Yingluck called, and would likely win, in a bid to end the stalemate.
 The pro-establishment Democrats have not won polls since 1992.

-Suthep and his followers want an appointed "people's council" to take over and begin a reform programme before another election is held, at some point in the future.
+Suthep and his followers want an appointed "people's council" to take over and begin a reform program before another election is held, at some point in the future.

 Yingluck is looking increasingly isolated.
 More chaos on the streets could invite intervention by the military, while the judiciary could also step in if the deadlock persists.